xtuml/bridgepoint/doc-bridgepoint/notes/9557_ui_cleanup/9557_ui_cleanup_dnt.md

   excluded on the user interface.
 These system properties will be of the form `-Dconfigure.bp.<label>=disabled` which will cause the element to be hidden from the UI.
 The user will set these properties in the `bridgepoint.ini` file.
-Developers can set the value in the debug application launch.
+For any given `<label>`, it is assumed to be enabled unless the user has explicitly set it to *disabled*.
 For example:

 ```xml
     -Dconfigure.bp.Actor=disabled